 Afters eight years, be less dan eight percent, distinguish’ friend, of coloured wif de whites in de School, in de Souf (2014b: 67).

 In Olio, Jess renames Dream Songs as ‘Freedsongs’, reconstructing the poems and overwriting them in the voice of the long deceased, never recorded Brown to narrate his escape from slavery, with Jess acting as medium (2016: 74).
 Crucially, this involves changing the linguistic function of the word ‘blues’ from noun to verb; Jess and Brown ‘blues’ the blackface of Berryman’s poems, reinscribing the details of Brown’s life over Berryman’s minstrel songs.
 To blues, then, is to flip the nouning of African American objecthood into the verbing of active agency, to free the ghost hidden within the noun.
-This also occurs in Sharpe’s use of ‘wake’:

-we join the wake with work in order that we might make the wake and wake work our analytic, we might continue to imagine new ways to live in the wake of slavery, in slavery's afterlives, to survive (and more) the afterlife of property.
-In short, I mean wake work to be a mode of inhabiting and rupturing this episteme with our known lived and un/imaginable lives (2016a: 18, emphasis original).
+This also occurs in Sharpe’s use of ‘wake’: ‘we join the wake with work in order that we might make the wake and wake work our analytic, we might continue to imagine new ways to live in the wake of slavery, in slavery's afterlives, to survive (and more) the afterlife of property.
+In short, I mean wake work to be a mode of inhabiting and rupturing this episteme with our known lived and un/imaginable lives’ (2016a: 18, emphasis original).

 Making the wake work also implicitly unlocks the meaning ‘to wake’, and perhaps also the past/present tension inherent in ‘woke’.
 Again, the word’s transition from noun to verb signals a shift from objecthood to agency.
 It is no coincidence that Sharpe goes on to use the language of both inhabitation and rupture to describe this moment, which requires the same resituating of both subject position and linearity common to Gordon, Jess and Kunzru.
 For the ghost to re-emerge the situation requires a dramatic change, a schism in time and personhood, that something-to-be-done that allows the spectral voice to speak on its own terms.

 In Kunzru’s novel, the inhabitation afforded by the verbing of objects is Shaw’s possession of Seth’s body.
 When using ‘reverb’ in the studio, Seth says that time will ‘reverse its flow’; a reverbing of the noun in White Tears allows Shaw the agency to terrify and direct Seth into an empathetic approximation of his own horrifying experiences (2017: 26).
-The verbing that occurs in White Tears is, I would suggest, that of the word ‘spook’.
+The principal verbing that occurs in White Tears is, I would suggest, that of the word ‘spook’.
 If Marriott’s description of the noun involves the black subject suffering dissolution, of being devoured by the world of white supremacy, then Shaw’s ghost verbs ‘spook’ into the act of terror.
 As with Jess, bluesing here becomes an overwriting of whiteness, but Kunzru places a specific emphasis on fear as a governing principle of African American subjugation.
 In Shaw’s life story, he is not only dissolved (he is ‘thrown into silence and darkness’, never to be recorded) but terrorised, subject to the full violence of the racist American carceral system under Jim Crow (2017: 255).
 Captain Jack, the prison riding boss later namechecked in ‘Graveyard Blues’, carries out random acts of violence and murder to instil terror into the convicts.
 As his companions are killed apparently on a whim, Shaw is left to ‘squeeze [his] eyes tight, hoping they don’t come for me’; inevitably, they do (2017: 257).
 After his death, Shaw’s re-emergence into the world is bound up with the infliction of that daily terror of violence, that spooking, on those who have inadvertently summoned him.